The Bankrate promise

 - Temporary title issued: In many cases, a DMV will provide a temporary title and mail the final document within a few weeks.

-The title transfer process is less complicated if you choose to buy from a dealership.
+The title transfer process is less complicated if you buy from a dealership.
 Most dealerships will handle it for you.
 But if you want to buy from a private seller, it will be on you and the seller to ensure the paperwork is handled correctly.

 How to transfer a car title as a seller

 If you sell your vehicle, you must transfer the ownership to the buyer.
 This is an especially important step because you still hold legal ownership until the transfer occurs.
 Until then, you will be held liable for any legal trouble or fees incurred by the vehicle’s new driver.
+Here are the typical steps.

+- Get any joint owner to sign.
 If more than one person is listed on the title, you need to check whether the word between the names on the title is “or” or “and” before finalizing the transfer.
 In the case of an “and,” you will need the other person listed to sign off on the transfer as well.

 How to transfer a car title with a loan

 If the current owner is still paying off an auto loan, the lender will likely have possession of the title.
 Check with the lender to ensure the loan is fully paid so the new buyer can receive the title.
-Then you can request proof of loan pay-off to be sent to your local DMV so that the title transfer can occur.
+Then, you can request proof of loan pay-off to be sent to your local DMV so that the title transfer can occur.

 Although the necessary documents differ by state, when the time comes to transfer at your DMV, you will most likely need the following documentation for the bill of sale: